What is the relationship between the intake of milk and milk products and type 2 diabetes?

 Systematic Review / Meta-Analysis

 Elwood et al, 2008 (positive quality) performed a systematic review and meta-analysis to investigate the literature on milk and dairy consumption and risk of vascular disease and diabetes, examine the evidence related to consumption of whole vs. reduced fat milk and disease risk and consider the likely effect of milk and dairy consumption on survival.
 The authors also reviewed a 2007 report by the World Cancer Research Fund to determine the impact of milk and dairy consumption on cancer risk.
-Using Cochrane systematic review methods, MEDLINE was searched up to June 2008 using key words milk/milk protein/dairy/dairy calcium and heart disease/coronary artery disease/MI/ischaemic heart disease, stroke and diabetes/metabolic syndrome.
+Using Cochrane systematic review methods, MEDLINE was searched up to June 2008 using key words milk/milk protein/dairy/dairy calcium and heart disease/coronary artery disease/myocardial infarction/ischaemic heart disease, stroke and diabetes/metabolic syndrome.
 This search revealed 180 papers on milk and heart disease, 33 papers on milk and stroke and 111 papers on milk and diabetes.
-Only studies that were done in human adult using population-based and prospective designs and reported baseline data on milk or dairy consumption, vascular disease outcome or incident diabetes were included in the final review.
+Only studies that were done in human adults using population-based and prospective designs and reported baseline data on milk or dairy consumption, vascular disease outcome or incident diabetes were included in the final review.
 The final sample included 15 prospective studies on ischaemic heart disease and stroke, four prospective studies on diabetes, four case-control studies on metabolic syndrome and four case-control studies on myocardial infarction.
 Relative risk for T2D was estimated to be 10% lower in people who had a high milk intake (RR=0.92; 95% CI: 0.86, 0.97).

 | Author, Year,